Politics of Russia: Separatism

-In addition to the republics, several other jurisdictions have lobbied for greater rights, mainly on questions of resource control and taxation.
+In addition to the republics, several other jurisdictions have lobbied for greater rights, mainly on resource control and taxation questions.
 These include Sverdlovsk Oblast, which in 1993 proclaimed itself an autonomous republic as a protest against receiving fewer privileges in taxation and resource control than the republics, and strategically vital Primorsky Krai ("Maritime Territory") on the Pacific coast, whose governor in the mid-1990s, Yevgeniy Nazdratenko, defied central economic and political policies on a number of well-publicized issues.

 Some limited cooperation has occurred among Russia's regional jurisdictions, and experts believe there is potential for even greater coordination.
 Eight regional cooperation organizations have been established, covering all subnational jurisdictions except Chechnya: the Siberian Accord Association; the Central Russia Association; the Northwest Association; the Black Earth Association; the Cooperation Association of North Caucasus Republics, Territories, and Oblasts; the Greater Volga Association; the Ural Regional Association; and the Far East and Baikal Association.
-The Federation Council formally recognized these interjurisdictional organizations in 1994.
-Expansion of the organizations' activities is hampered by economic inequalities among their members and by inadequate interregional transportation infrastructure, but in 1996 they began increasing their influence in Moscow.
+The Federation Council formally recognized these inter-jurisdictional organizations in 1994.
+Expansion of the organizations' activities is hampered by economic inequalities among their members and inadequate interregional transportation infrastructure, but in 1996 they began increasing their influence in Moscow.

-Regional and ethnic conflicts have encouraged proposals to abolish the existing subunits and resurrect the tsarist-era guberniya, or large province, which would incorporate several smaller subunits on the basis of geography and population rather than ethnic considerations.
+Regional and ethnic conflicts have encouraged proposals to abolish the existing subunits and resurrect the tsarist-era guberniya, or large province.
+This would incorporate several smaller subunits based on geography and population rather than ethnic considerations.
 Russian ultranationalists such as Vladimir Zhirinovsky have been joined in supporting this proposal by some officials of the national Government and oblast and territory leaders who resent the privileges of the republics.
 Some have called for these new subunits to be based on the eight interregional economic associations.